November 20, 2014

-Other Backcountry Closures
+Other Backcountry Closures and Warnings

 • Scott Mountain Trail is closed from campsite #6 to Schoolhouse Gap.
 Campsite #6 is open.

-• Backcountry Campsite 11
+• Backcountry Campsite 11 is closed

 Please note that the park's backcountry is managed as a natural area where the forces of nature determine trail conditions.
 The following list includes some conditions that the park is currently aware of.
 However, hikers may encounter trail conditions not listed below that require caution.
 Be prepared for swollen streams, bridge washouts, downed trees, and trail erosion when hiking in the park's backcountry.